5. Classes

 // test

-// to make the code easier to understand, we do not handle any exceptions
+// to make the code easier to understand, we don't handle the possible exception

 }